adavault/cnhids/README.md

 Once agent is installed you will need to [a]dd on the server (using agent IP address) and then [e]xtract the key and copy to the agent.
 Use this command on both server and agents: <br>
 sudo /var/ossec/bin/manage_agents

+then: sudo /var/ossec/bin/ossec-control restart

-Known: Importing the key to agent shows ERROR: Cannot unlink /queue/rids/sender: No such file or directory You can safely ignore, known issue with OSSEC.
+Known issue: Importing the key to agent shows ERROR: Cannot unlink /queue/rids/sender: No such file or directory You can safely ignore.

-The script also support installation of base performance monitoring (drop in for GuildOps setup_mon.sh script)
+The script also supports installation of base performance monitoring (drop in for GuildOps setup_mon.sh script)

 To install remote performance monitoring for 3 nodes (that allow access to cardano node and node exporter ports):<br>
 ./setup_mon.sh -M -i cnode1.your-domain,cnode2.your-domain,cnode3.your-domain